Reaching preservation age in Australia is the beginning of the necessary pre-conditions for the release of super funds.

-Preserved benefits are all member contributions and all earnings since 30 June 1999, and cannot be cashed unless fund conditions of release (including preservation age) are met.
-They will include both concessionary and non-concessionary contributions and resultant earnings.
+Preserved benefits are all member contributions and all earnings since 30 June 1999, which cannot be cashed unless fund conditions of release (including preservation age) are met.
+They will include both concessionary and non-concessionary contributions and the associated fund earnings.

 Restricted non-preserved benefits relate to periods before 1 July 1999 and certain voluntary or employment related arrangements.
 These benefits require that the member meets a specific condition of release.

 Unrestricted non-preserved benefits can be accessed at any time, without pre-condition.
-They could include funds which have previously met a condition of release or employer termination payments received before 1 July 2004
+This includes funds which have previously met a condition of release or employer termination payments received before 1 July 2004